Frequently Asked Questions

 No!
 While Apollo is a no-brainer for new digital analytics implementations, it was built to support existing implementations.
 We assume that most organizations already have a digital analytics implementation with historical data that they want to preserve.

-We built a “Map Existing Implementation” tool that allows you to migrate your current implementation to Apollo and then make it better with our additional business requirements and other features.
+We built a “Map Existing Implementation” tool that allows you to import your current implementation into Apollo and then make it better with our additional business requirements and other features.
 Importing your current analytics implementation can be done in a few hours, and after the import, you can instantly see a list of the business requirements/questions that your implementation can provide to stakeholders.

 The data quality assurance capabilities in Apollo are powerful, but in many ways different from those offered by traditional data quality tools like ObservePoint or QA2L.
 Apollo does not currently spider your website and verify that tags haven’t been dropped or allow you to create automated journey tests (though this functionality may be added soon).